williamblair/PSYQ_cplusplus/tuto2/README.md

 POLY_G4 primitive values.
 This is done 4 times, one for each square coordinate (top left, top right, bottom left, bottom right).

-Finally, the transformed values in square are drawn via addition to the system's current order table (system->add_prim) add a depth of 0.
+Finally, the transformed values in square POLY_G4 are drawn via addition to the system's current order table (system->add_prim) at a depth of 0.
 The depth here really doesn't matter as no other primitives are being drawn so order doesn't matter.
 System::end_frame() works the same as previously and sends the order table list to the GPU via DrawOTag().